Keeping cows on a 365-day calving schedule takes more than a good bull. It requires good body condition.

-Sort By Body condition
+Sort By Body Condition

-Anderson says it's important that producers remember to differentiate cows from heifers when it comes to body scoring because of different life stages.
+Anderson says it's important producers remember to differentiate cows from heifers when it comes to body scoring because of different life stages.

 "The cow does not need as much nutrition as a growing heifer," she explains.
 "At a 5, the cow will have enough reserve to have the energy to calve, start lactation and be rebred.
 The heifer needs to be a 6 because not only does she have to do all the same things the cow does, but she is still growing."